Piano Concerto No. 3 (Medtner): Composition

-Medtner and his wife Anna were living in London when the The Blitz began in earnest in September 1940.
+Medtner and his wife Anna were living in London when The Blitz began in earnest in September 1940.
 His devoted champion, the English pianist Edna Iles, had moved to her parents' home in the Birmingham suburb of Moseley, and the Medtners came to stay there too.
 After the house was bombed, they moved with the Ileses to the Worcestershire village of Wythall.
 Later they moved to a secluded house near Wootton Wawen, not far from Stratford-upon-Avon in Warwickshire.
 It was in this succession of rural surroundings that the Third Concerto was finished.

 One day, Medtner gave Edna Iles the manuscript of the first movement, telling her he had never before revealed a part of a work before it was complete.
 The two practised the work on two pianos, and when it was complete, he presented her with the entire score.

 Medtner said in private that the concerto's first movement was inspired by Mikhail Lermontov's ballad Rusalka, about a water-nymph whose seductive advances fail to arouse a sleeping knight.
 He extended Lermontov's poem for the remaining movements: the knight (personifying the human spirit) awakens and sings a song that turns into a hymn, symbolizing his triumph over temptation and his achievement of redemption and eternal life.

 The Medtners returned to London in April 1943.